rundeck/docs/en/administration/security/authorization.md

-"                                            `runAs`            Run an adhoc execution as another user "                                            `kill`             Kill an adhoc execution "                                            `killAs`           Kill an adhoc execution as another user `job`     "name","group"                     `read`             View a Job, its executions, and read its definition "                                            `view`             View a Job and its executions "                                            `update`           Modify a job "                                            `delete`           Delete a job
+"                                            `runAs`            Run an adhoc execution as another user "                                            `kill`             Kill an adhoc execution "                                            `killAs`           Kill an adhoc execution as another user `job`     "name","group","uuid"              `read`             View a Job, its executions, and read its definition "                                            `view`             View a Job and its executions "                                            `update`           Modify a job "                                            `delete`           Delete a job